tathanhdinh/tocc/README.md

 cargo install --path .
 ```

-or it can be used without install by invoking
+Otherwise, `ucc` can be used in the project's folder with
 ```
 cargo run --
 ```
-in the project's folder.

 ## Usage

-The help is given by:
 ```bash
 ucc --help (or cargo run -- --help)